 The chance to study under experts in each module and debate your ideas with your peers is a privilege.

-The Department of English Studies is mainly situated in two buildings: Hallgarth House, a Georgian listed building, provides accommodation for the many teaching and administrative staff; Elvet Riverside houses many academic staff and stands beside the River Wear.
+The Department of English Studies is mainly situated in three buildings: Hallgarth House, a Georgian listed building, provides accommodation for the many teaching and administrative staff; 42 Old Elvet is a Georgian listed building, housing academic staff as well as providing teaching spaces; Elvet Riverside houses many academic staff and stands beside the River Wear.